corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 - What are the main benefits of choosing Rust for this project?
 - Would you be willing to take on a Rust project?
 If so, in what capacity?

+If you need a comprehensive survey template to get started, feel free to [reach out to me](/about).
+The template includes detailed questions that can help uncover your team’s readiness and potential challenges for adopting Rust.

 ### Address Concerns and Answer Questions in a Relaxed Setting

 If you get mixed results, consider holding a Rust Q&A session with the team on a Friday afternoon.
 This way, you can address concerns and answer questions in a relaxed environment.